 Dr. Doni explores how timing is crucial to restful sleep and gives 5 tips to help you fall asleep—and stay asleep—until morning.

-Having just experienced the clocks going back by an hour throughout most of the U.S. and many countries around the world, it seems the perfect opportunity to discuss the timing of sleep.
 Even a shift of just one hour can lead to us feeling tired during the day, finding it difficult to concentrate, and then having difficulty falling to sleep at night.
 This problem is compounded when we take a flight part way around the world, or work late and wake early.

 We need between 7.5 and 9 hours of uninterrupted sleep every night.
 This is based on the time it takes us to go through the sleep cycle and the number of times we can complete the cycle in the course of the night.

 During any period of sleep we go through a one and a half hour cycle made up of four different stages.
 If our sleep is interrupted at any point during that cycle we return to the beginning stage which means that, if you wake several times at night, you may never get to the final stages of deep, restful sleep and will wake feeling tired.
 Let’s look at the four stages of the sleep cycle in more detail.